Govt’s multibillion coffee drinking project doomed

 Mr Simon Aliga, one of the residents who attended the opening ceremony for the coffee shop in Arua, held in 2019, said he had thought the campaign would be a good opportunity for the people to drink coffee and make money.

-“Up to now, we do not know who is responsible for setting up this coffee shop because the place is abandoned,” Mr Aliga said on January 15.
+“Up to now, we do not know who is responsible for setting up this coffee shop because the place is abandoned,” Mr Aliga said yesterday.

 Ms Loyce Wadia, another resident, said accountability needs to be made to the public.